 What That Has to Do With Margaret’s Question

 I started learning how to paint by painting something someone else designed.

 You can do the same thing with adult coloring books.

-If I were in your shoes, I’d look for a coloring book in a subject I liked.
+Look for a coloring book in a subject you like.
 Horses, other animals, or landscapes for me.
 Keep the designs simple to begin with.
-Those complex designs are gorgeous to look at after someone else has finished them, but they’re not a good learning tool, if you’re just getting started.
+Those complex designs are gorgeous to look at after someone else has finished them, but they’re not a good learning tool if you’re just getting started.

 You can find coloring books almost anywhere these days.
-Wal-Mart is as good a place to start, as is Amazon.
+Wal-Mart is a good a place to start, as is Amazon.
 The point is to find something you want to color, then practice coloring.